gkarthik/ivar/docs/MANUAL.md

 Remove reads associated with mismatched primer indices
 ----

-This command accepts an aligned, sorrted and indexed BAM file trimmed using `ivar trim` and removes the reads corresponding to the supplied primer indices, usually the output of `ivar getmasked`.
+This command accepts an aligned, sorted and indexed BAM file trimmed using `ivar trim` and removes the reads corresponding to the supplied primer indices, which is the output of `ivar getmasked` command.
 Under the hood, `ivar trim` adds the zero based primer index(based on the BED file) to the BAM auxillary data for every read.
 Hence, ivar removereads will only work on BAM files that have been trimmed using `ivar trim`.

 Command:
 ```
 ivar removereads

-Usage: ivar removereads -i <input.trimmed.bam> -p <prefix> primer-index-1 primer-index-2 primer-index-3 primer-index-4 ...
+Usage: ivar removereads -i <input.trimmed.bam> -p <prefix> -t <text-file-with-primer-indices>
+Note: This step is used only for amplicon-based sequencing.

 Input Options    Description
            -i    (Required) Input BAM file  trimmed with ivar trim.
 Must be sorted and indexed, which can be done using sort_index_bam.sh
+           -t    (Required) Text file with primer indices separated by spaces.
+This is the output of getmasked command.

 Output Options   Description
            -p    (Required) Prefix for the output filtered BAM file